What’s the Best YouTube Vlogging Camera for Beginners?

 - Make sure your camera can record in any of the following formats: .MOV, .MPEG4, MP4, AVI, WMV, MPEGPS, FLV, 3GPP, WebM; these are the formats that YouTube accepts.
 It will also save you a lot of time because you will spend less time editing and encoding.

 - Don’t trust MegaPixels to calculate camera quality: MPs are useful only if you’re going to print an image.
-Selling you a camera by their MPs is just a tactic camera manufacturers use to get more customers.
+Selling you a camera by their MPs is just a tactic that camera manufacturers use to get more customers.
 This is not a feature to worry about when choosing the best camera for a YouTube beginner; you only need to worry about video recording quality.

 - A camera with an external microphone jack is useful: This is not that important if you’re going to record yourself using a computer microphone; however, for the rest of the people an external microphone is almost always necessary.
 Sometimes you can’t hear what you say and a lot of noise slips in when using a camera’s internal mic.
 This means that sooner or later you will need an external microphone.